ravachol/kew/README.md

 cue shuffle wu-tang (shuffles everything under wu-tang directory, random and rand works too)

+cue list de la (searches for and starts playing a a .m3u playlist that contains "de la")

 cue cure:depeche (plays the cure and depeche mode shuffled)

 cue --nocover fear of the dark (doesn't display a cover)